boblq/blog-articles/2015-08-31-how-i-intend-to-generate-interviews.md

 # How I Intend to Generate Interviews

 Last week, I posted about my intentions on how I will go about [making money while sleeping](journey).
 It got about 150 likes on Facebook.
 For an introvert like me, that's a lot.
 It probably comes second to my post about Roque being born.
-It's because I cheated a little and made it about providing for him (and my family).
+I must have gotten 150 likes because cheated a little and made it about providing for him (and my family).

 This post is a little more technical.
 It contains details on the steps I will take to generate interviews.
 These interviews will help me rank which industries/businesses will offer the best chances that we'll be able to create a successful, recurring revenue software business.